 Knee joint replacement surgeries are usually performed if initial treatments failed to give satisfying results and some of these treatments are:

-• Medicines, whether to strengthen the joint or anti-inflammatory drugs.
+- Medicines, whether joint strengthening or anti-inflammatory drugs.

-• Use of assistive devices such as a knee brace.
+- Use of aids such as a knee brace

 Key factors to determine if you are suitable for robotic knee replacement surgery